 The Americans with Disabilities Act (ADA), the comprehensive, wide-ranging civil rights law enacted in 1990, protects people with disabilities from discrimination in employment, state and local government services, public accommodations, transportation, and telecommunications.
 The regulations implementing the law are organized into five titles or sections.
 Title II applies to public entities, including state and local governments, and prohibits discrimination based on disability in all aspects of government programs and services.
 Title II also requires that state and local governments communicate effectively with people with disabilities and make reasonable modifications to policies, procedures and practices upon request in order to provide qualified individuals with disabilities an equal opportunity to participate in all programs and services.

 The City of St Petersburg has a long commitment to the goals of the ADA.
 In 1972, before the ADA was signed, City of St Petersburg create the Committee for assistance to the Physically Impaired and in 1995 to city established the Committee to Advocate for Impairment (CAPI).
 The Community Affairs Division of Human Resources has overall responsibility for ensuring that the City’s programs, services, and activities are accessible for people with disabilities.
 The Cities ADA Coordinator provides training and technical assistance to City departments, ensures that buildings and facilities are built and maintained in accordance with the ADA, provides information and assistance to the public on the accessibility of Cities programs and services and administers the Cities Title II grievance procedure.
 Has responsibility for ensuring that the Cities employment policies, procedures, and practices are implemented in compliance with the ADA.

 All City of St Petersburg government departments and agencies work to ensure accessibility and welcome participation by people with disabilities in all of their programs and services.
-Click any of the links above to find out what the City is doing to ensure that is programs and services are accessible.
+Click he video link above to find out what the City is doing to ensure that is programs and services are accessible.